muchdogesec/file2txt/README.md

   * Output position matched input: n/a
 * Supports paging: FALSE

-The text in the image is printed as raw text in the output.
-It does not maintain the struture (e.g. if table in image, it will not be a table in text output)

 ### CSV (mode: `csv`)

 * Filetypes supported (mime-type): `csv` (`text/csv`)
 * Embedded images processed using `image` mode: n/a
   * Output position matched input: n/a
 * Supports paging: FALSE

-The tabular structure of the CSV is converted into a single markdown table.

 ### HTML (mode: `html`)